sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 ### Alchemical Prodigy

 When you first gain this field discovery, you gain two schematics of your choice and add them to your schematic book.
 These schematics must be for potions of common or uncommon rarity.
-You gain proficiency with alchemistís supplies, or if you are already proficient you gain an expertise die
+You gain proficiency with alchemist√≠s supplies, or if you are already proficient you gain an expertise die

 instead.
 In addition, you have advantage on checks made to create schematics for potions.